 Julius Wesley Becton, Jr., discusses his decision to volunteer to go back to active duty in the United States Army in 1948 after being in the Reserves at the end of World War II.
 He shares he enjoyed the Army, and after finding out he and his wife had a baby on they way, he decided the United States Army would be a good way to support his family.
 He elaborates on an opportunity to volunteer to compete with other Reserve officers to become a regular United States Army officer.

 The GI Bill and the 52/20 Program

-Lawrence Elwell discusses the GI Bill 52/20 Program, a program the paid veterans $20/week if they attended college 52 weeks in a given year.
-He used the program to attain a Bachelor's, Master's, and PhD degree in Communications.
+Lawrence Elwell discusses the GI Bill 52/20 Program.
+He explains that the program paid veterans twenty dollars per week if they attended college fifty-two weeks in a given year.
+He shares he used the program to attain a Bachelor's Degree, Master's Degree, and Ph.D. in Communications.

 Lorenzo R Loya

 Lorenzo Loya explains that he joined the Army because he wasn’t doing very well in school.
 He served for three years, having been stationed at Fort Bliss and Washington D.C.
 He believes that his time in the military was a very good experience for him.